 Researchers saw improvements in the participants’ cholesterol levels, blood pressure, and triglycerides.
 In fact, over half of participants were able to lower their cholesterol by 15 to 2% over a six-month period.
 The participants also reaped the benefit of lowered risk of coronary heart disease, according to a ten-year forecast.

-The UofT study is by no means the first to connect plant-based eating to improved health either – past studies have linked various plant-based regimes (or reduction of animal product consumption) to such health benefits as weight loss, prevention and management of diabetes, and increased life expectancy.
+The UofT study is by no means the first to connect plant-based eating to improved health either – past studies have linked various plant-based regimes (or reduction of animal product consumption) to such health benefits as weight loss, prevention and management of diabetes, and even the reversal of Type 2 diabetes through a raw food diet, and increased life expectancy.

 Return to blog